This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Day Trip to See Penguins

-If wild animals, hiking, sandbording, and traditional Chilian food and drinks sound like your cup of tea, then this full-day adventure from Valparaíso is for you!
+If wild animals, hiking, sandboarding, and traditional Chilean food and drinks sound like your cup of tea, then this full-day adventure from Valparaíso is for you!

 It takes you out of the city to some of the best coastal spots.
-Over the course of 7-9 hours we took a boat ride to see a colony of humbolt penguins, hiked a path along the ocean, enjoyed a traditional Chilean lunch (with a pisco sour of course!), and went sandboarding down the Concon dunes!
+Over the course of 7-9 hours, we took a boat ride to see a colony of Humboldt penguins, hiked a path along the ocean, enjoyed a traditional Chilean lunch (with a pisco sour of course!), and went sandboarding down the Concon dunes!

-The $250 USD price tag includes hotel pick up/drop off, a delicious lunch, pisco sour, bottled water, and the activities mentioned above.
+The tour includes hotel pick up/drop off, a delicious lunch, pisco sour, bottled water, and the activities mentioned above.
 This is a 5-star tour (read the amazing reviews here), so make sure you book in advance!

 Don’t miss out, book this fun day trip from Valparaíso here!